Last Modified: 06 Jul 2016

 Day 11 Orchha

-Upon arrival in Jhansi, travel by auto rickshaw through traditional rural Indian landscapes to reach the beautiful town of Orchha on the banks of the Betwa River (approximately 45 minutes).
+Upon arrival in Jhansi, travel through traditional rural Indian landscapes to reach the beautiful town of Orchha on the banks of the Betwa River (approximately 45 minutes).
 Here you’ll have the opportunity to uncover a very different side of India.
 Initially a hunting area, Orchha has changed very little over the centuries.
 Despite its small size it is filled with many beautiful temples and palaces, built here in the 16th century by the ruling Bundelas clan.
 Here you'll explore the palaces and temples scattered across the peaceful countryside, starting with an orientation walk in rural areas untouched by modern life and meet the very friendly locals.
 This evening witness the Ram Raja Temple puja (prayer) ceremony at the shrine at the heart of the city.

 - Orchha - Ram Raja Temple puja (prayer) ceremony